nexmo-se/reports-api-app/README.md

 # Sample Application using Vonage Reports API

+## Prerequisites

+Install [Node.js](https://nodejs.org/) on your system, this application has been tested with Node.js version 18.19<br>

+If you would like to run this sample application on your local computer, you may use [ngrok](ngrok.com), create a [ngrok agent](https://ngrok.com/docs/getting-started/) to forward to local port 8000 (as this sample application listens on HTTP port 8000, secure https).

 ## Set up

 Copy or rename .env-example to .env<br>

+Start ngrok, take note of the forwarding URL, e.g. https://xxxx.ngrok-free.dev or https://xxxx.ngrok.io as you will enter in the next step (as **CALL_BACK_BASE_URL** in .env file).

 Update parameters in .env file<br>

-Have Node.js installed on your system, this application has been tested with Node.js version 18.19<br>

 Install node modules with the command "npm install".<br>